neijrr/nextcloud_passwords_handbook_ru/Administrators/System-Requirements.md

 ### Browser Support
 We support the current version of Chrome and Firefox and assume that most browsers based on these will work as well.
-We do not support specific configurations od browser extensions.
+We do not support specific configurations or browser extensions.

 ### PHP Requirements
 We only support versions of PHP with [active support](https://php.net/supported-versions.php) by the PHP community.